cBioPortal/cbioportal/docs/File-Formats.md

 #### Data file

-An protein level data file is a two dimensional matrix with a RPPA antibody per row and a sample per column.
+A protein level data file is a two dimensional matrix with a RPPA antibody per row and a sample per column.
 For each antibody-sample pair, a real number represents the protein level for that sample.
 The antibody information can contain one or more HUGO gene symbols and/or entrez gene identifiers, separated by a space, and an antibody ID pair separated by the "|" symbol.

 #### Example